Niki Aneja Walia

 Niki Walia (née Aneja; born 26 September 1972) is an Indian television and film actress who works in Hindi films and television serials.
 She is the cousin of actor Parmeet Sethi.

 Personal life

 She married Sonny Walia in February 2002 and moved to the UK the same year.
 The couple has twins (a boy, Sean and a girl, Sabrina).
 She currently resides in England.

 Career

-Niki has worked as a model, compere, VJ, host and actress on television and film (Bollywood).
-She has acted for nearly 30 years in over 31 television serials across genres.
+Niki has worked as a model, compere, VJ, host and actress on television and film (Cinema, Netflix and Amazon Prime) (Bollywood).
+She has acted for over 30 years in over 31 television serials across genres.